rraja30/US-Road-Traffic-Accident-Trends-Analysis-Report/README.md

 Conclusions:

 Effects of Visibility: We graphed visibility at the time of the accident on a scatter plot, which resulted in a heavily left skewed scatter plot which suggests that visibility did not have an effect on traffic accidents.
 Most of the data indicated that traffic accidents took place while visibility was over 10 miles.
+Thus we are able to draw the conclusion that visibility at the time of the accident has little individual impact on the occurence of traffic accidents.

-Effects of Temperature: We created a bar graph that showcases the number of traffic incidents with the 25 most common temperatures in the dataset
+Effects of Temperature: We created a bar graph that showcases the number of traffic incidents with the 25 most common temperatures in the dataset.
+We found that during the pandemic as well as prior to it, as temperature increased, the number of traffic accidents did as well.
+We assume this is true because with nicer weather conditions, a higher population will be driving, thus resulting in more chances for accidents to occur.

-Effects of Precipitation:
+Effects of Precipitation: We graphed precipitation in inches at the time of the accident on a scatter plot, which resulted in a heavily left skewed scatter plot which suggests

+General Weather Condition:

 #### Q4:
 Did time of day increase the likelihood of accidents before or during Covid-19?
 Was day time or night time driving affected by Covid, based on number of accidents?